192el-tech/notebooklm-cdb-learning/README.md

 | **Wise** | Comparison of CDB investment options and banking institutions.
 [Access the article](https://wise.com/br/blog/investir-em-cdb) |
 | **InfoMoney** | Detailed guide covering profitability, liquidity, taxation, and investment strategies.
 [Access the article](https://www.infomoney.com.br/guias/cdb/) |
 | **InvestNews** | Investment simulator used to compare CDB scenarios.
 [Open the simulator](https://investnews.com.br/ferramentas/simuladores/simulador-de-investimento/) |

+These sources were intentionally selected to combine educational content from financial institutions, independent financial media, and a practical investment simulator.
+This combination enabled not only a better understanding of CDB investments but also the validation and comparison of information across different perspectives.